Exercise Science, '15

 Bergstrom entered college always keeping personal goals in the forefront of her mind.
 Seeking out educational opportunities, doing well in classes and becoming involved in as much as possible were always her main objectives.

-During her four years at Castleton Bergstrom has taken full advantage of the many opportunities the school has opened up for her.
-She has been an active leader for the Student Orientation Staff for the past three years, as well as served as President and Vice President of the Humane Society club, which she finds to be very rewarding.
+During her four years at Castleton Bergstrom took full advantage of the many opportunities the school opened up for her.
+She was an active leader for the Student Orientation Staff for three years, and served as President and Vice President of the Humane Society club, which she finds to be very rewarding.

 Gaining plenty of real world experience in her field of study was something Bergrstrom credits to one of her professors, Dr. Justin Carlstrom who has also been a huge role model during her time at Castleton.
 She was able to work one-on-one conducting research along side Professor Carlstrom during the spring 2014 semester running labs on college athletes.